 And Don’t Forget

 Beirut is famous for its nightlife.
-Some venues can be a little too concerned with how you look and what you’re wearing though.
+Some venues can be a little too concerned with how you look and what you’re wearing.
 But Bar ThreeSixty at Le Gray is very much a snob free zone.
 Come here on a Thursday evening for some great cocktails and Jazz with their resident in house performer.
 Try the cucumber martini, its delicious.

 Watch the Video